Highlighting leadership development in our three-part 2016-17 recap of the school year.

 Potts is a native of Nashville and earned his bachelor's degree in political science from the University of Tennessee-Martin in 1979.
 He then went on to earn his Doctor of Jurisprudence degree from Pepperdine in 1982.

-He and his wife Jaimie (who earned her undergraduate and master's degrees from Pepperdine) have two sons, Tyler (a student at Pepperdine) and Tanner.
+He and his wife Jaimie (who earned her undergraduate and master's degrees from Pepperdine) have two sons, Tyler (a Pepperdine graduate) and Tanner.